dchrostowski/copper_tech_assessment/README.md

 # Copper Engineering Technical Assessment

 This is my solution for an efficient and scalable system for storing and retrieving time series data.
+It utilizes [MongoDB's Time Series Collection](https://www.mongodb.com/docs/manual/core/timeseries-collections/) to optimize for effeciency.

 ## Requirements
 - docker